ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **Transit gateway** is a service that was launched in about November 2018.
 A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.
 A transit gateway acts as a Regional virtual router for traffic flowing between your virtual private clouds (VPC), VPN connections and on premises.

+You can create a global network that includes transit gateways in multiple AWS Regions.
+This enables you to monitor the global health of your AWS network.
+In the following diagram, the global network includes a transit gateway in the us-east-2 Region and a transit gateway in the us-west-2 Region.
+Each transit gateway has VPC and VPN attachments.
+You can use the Network Manager console to view and monitor both of the transit gateways and their attachments

 ![Transit Gateway Manager](https://docs.aws.amazon.com/vpc/latest/tgw/images/nm-multi-region-tgw.png)

 **Transit Gateway Network Manager** (Network Manager) enables you to centrally manage your networks that are built around transit gateways.
 You can visualize and monitor your global network across AWS Regions and on-premises locations.